kaizenx/supahands-coding-test/README.md

 * The number of boars bagged and the path of the hunt.
 * The path of the hunt in a single line, i.e. 'A B C D ...'

-## Instructions
-1. Clone this repo
-2. Solve the appropriate version of the test, be it in python, ruby or js.
-3. Make a fork, and then create a PR for the fork when you are ready for answer submission!
-4. Notify  [careers@supahands.com](mailto:careers@supahands.com) upon PR request with link to PR and demonstration of PR ownership.